Purchases made through links may earn us a small commission, at no extra cost to you.

 We had no experience hiking at very high altitudes, had never even done a multi-day hike before, and still were able to complete the trek.

-To help you know what to expect on Inca Trail hike, here’s a day-by-day look at our experience.
-We hope this helps you to decide if the classic 4 day Inca Trail hike is right for you.
+To help you know what to expect on the Inca Trail hike, here’s a day-by-day look at our experience.
+We hope our Inca Trail hike guide helps you to decide if the classic 4 day Inca Trail hike to Machu Picchu is right for you.

 Hiking the Inca Trail- Day 1